JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpCustomeLineCap Classes.md

    ' // Create a CustomLineCap object, and set its base cap to LineCapRound DIM custCap AS CGpCustomLineCap = CGpCustomLineCap(NULL, @capPath)

-  ' // Set the start and end caps for custCap custCap.SetStrokeJoin(LineJoinBevel)
+   ' // Set the width scale for custCap. custCap.SetWidthScale(3)

-  ' // Create a Pen object, assign strokeJoin as the line join, ' // and draw two joined lines in a path.
+   ' // Assign custCap to a Pen object and draw a line.
-   DIM strokeJoinPen AS CGpPen = CGpPen(GDIP_ARGB(255, 200, 150, 0), 5.0)
+   DIM widthScalePen AS CGpPen = CGpPen(GDIP_ARGB(255, 180, 0, 180), 1.7)
-   strokeJoinPen.SetCustomEndCap(@custCap)
+   widthScalePen.SetCustomEndCap(@custCap)
-   graphics.DrawLine(@strokeJoinPen, 0, 0, 200, 200)
+   graphics.DrawLine(@widthScalePen, 0, 0, 200, 200)

 END SUB
 ' ========================================================================================